stanley-shi/stanley-shi.github.io/_posts/2015-12-31-Are-You-Prepared-For-Tricky-Interview-Questions.md

 ---
 ### Info
 This was originally a post from the Facebook website, since I cannot access it within China, I just copy it here.
-The original post address: Are You Prepared For Tricky Behavioral Interview Questions
+The original post address: https://www.facebook.com/notes/egyptian-recruiter/are-you-prepared-for-tricky-behavioral-interview-questions/359902444038414/

 ## Are You Prepared For Tricky Behavioral Interview Questions Like These??
 * Why did you leave your last job?